If cannabis is part of your wellness routine, it’s important to know exactly what to expect from each product you use, every time you use it.

 Public education is the key to ensuring safe and positive cannabis experiences for every user.
 Farmers and manufacturers right here in British Columbia have perfected the craft of formulating products with a wide array of desired effects, but it’s up to the consumer to inform themselves of all the possibilities and decide what’s best for them.

-What’s the medical consensus?
+What’s the consensus?

 Looking closer

 The answers to many of the mysteries behind cannabis are thought to lie in its chemical makeup.
 Understanding the whole plant and all its building blocks can help users make informed decisions before trying something new.
-Until more clinical data becomes available, we can look to other plant medicines for clues as to how phytochemicals affect our wellness.
+Until more data becomes available, we can look to other plant medicines for clues as to how phytochemicals affect our wellness.

 Next steps

 We use data from Strainprint Technologies to test our products against alternative formulations.
 Strainprint provides wellness tracking and reporting tools to patients using cannabis products for a variety of symptoms.
-These tools collect confidential and compliant analytics trusted by the policymakers and medical experts at Health Canada.
+These tools collect confidential and compliant analytics trusted by the policymakers and experts at Health Canada.

 Strainprint carries data on the preferred cannabinoids and terpenes of individuals with various symptoms, and which products usually deliver them.
 We use these insights to perfect our research and development.